1j01/wavey/README.md

 ### Features

 * Drag and drop audio files or record from a microphone*
-* Always saved locally, including persistent undo/redo and selection; saves *while* you're recording
+* Always saved locally, including persistent undo/redo with the selection state; saves *while* you're recording
 * Several themes, including light and dark [elementary OS][] themes via [elementary.css][], and some retro themes
 * Fully scalable graphics, from the icons to the waveforms
 * Export the document or a selected range as WAV or MP3